 As you can see, finding good resume templates with photos isn’t easy, but they all come with some disadvantages.

 Scratching your head and wondering if you need a resume or a CV?
-Check here: What is a CV?
+Check here: CV vs Resume: Key Differences

 When making a resume in our builder, drag & drop bullet points, skills, and auto-fill the boring stuff.
 Spell check?
 Check.
 Start building a professional resume template here for free.